mhus/kt2l/docs/docs/installation/desktop.md

 sudo apt remove kt2l-desktop
 ```

-To use a desktop icon install (once) a desktop file:
+WIP: To use a desktop icon install (once) a desktop file:

 ```bash
 echo "[Desktop Entry]